 As was said before, in every other department of science we recognize fixed laws.
 For example, see Natural Philosophy, Chemistry, Botany, Mathematics, Astronomy, Music, &c.
-And it is not reasonable to suppose that in the application of medicine to the cure of disease, we are left without chart or compass to direct our way.
+And is it reasonable to suppose that in the application of medicine to the cure of disease, we are left without chart or compass to direct our way?

 Thank Heaven, this long sought law in medicine is no longer a subject of inference.
 Within the three last quarters of a century it has been revealed to man, and the Homeopathic School of Medicine, with her thousands of physicians and millions of recipients, fully recognises the universality of its applicability to the cure of disease.
-Many men that richly deserve to be classed with the great and the good, labored and toiled through their lives long to perfect the practice of their beloved profession, but it was reserved for our illustrious founder, Samuel Hahnemann, to expound and publish to the world the law expressed in the words, "similia similibus curantur"-"like cures like."
+Many men who richly deserve to be classed with the great and good, labored and toiled through their lives long to perfect the practice of their beloved profession, but it was reserved for our illustrious founder, Samuel Hahnemann, to expound and publish to the world the law expressed in the words "similia similibus curantur"-"like cures like."
 He was the honored instrument in the hands of Providence, of discovering this law, and instituting a system of cure, based upon it, at once mild and efficient in the treatment of disease.

-To Paracelsus of the 16th century, is due the credit of having first suggested the true theruputic principle.
+To Paracelsus of the 16th century, is due the credit of having first suggested the true therapeutic principle.
 He learned that medicines can cure only diseases analogous to those which they are capable of producing.
-The brilliant intellect of Stahl, also distinctly recognised the truth of Simila, Simalibus, Curantur, and pointed out its advantages over the then universal law of cure, Contraria, Contrarius, Opponenda.
-Had he, or Paracelsus before him, adopted the course of Hahnemann, in experimenting with drugs, in health and in disease, and by this means accumu-
+The brilliant intellect of Stahl, also distinctly recognised the truth of "similia similibus curantur," and pointed out its advantages over the then universal law of cure, "contraria contrarius opponenda," had he, or Paracelsus before him adopted the course of Hahnemann, in experimenting with drugs, in health and in disease, and by this means accumulated a sufficiency of facts-the incontrovertible arguments in sustaining any theory-Homeopathy would long since have been the only system of medicine.